darfink/chakracore-rs/chakracore-sys/README.md

 When you run the build, there should be no *missing variable* warnings.

+In case you use a custom ChakraCore build using `CHAKRA_SOURCE/BUILD`, remember that if an environment variable is changed *after* running the build script, you need to recompile it:

 ```
 # cargo clean -p chakracore-sys && cargo build [--features static]
 ```

-In case you use a custom ChakraCore build using `CHAKRA_SOURCE/BUILD`, remember that if an environment variable is changed *after* running the build script, you need to recompile it.

 In case you find yourself stuck in the build process, open an [issue](https://github.com/darfink/chakracore-rs/issues/new).